App icon

 Does the app icon affect search ranking?

-No — the icon is not indexed for search, so it doesn’t affect ranking.
+No. The icon is not indexed for search, so it doesn’t affect ranking.
 It is a conversion and recognition asset: it drives the taps and installs that follow a search impression, but the ranking itself comes from your text fields, ratings, and other signals.

 Why can’t my App Store icon have transparency?